Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Manual action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ManualAction.png "[Manual action]")

 The *Manual action* core action is used to control the workflow by a manual user interaction.
 Depending on the user's decision made in the *Process orchestration >Processes > Process ID* view, a different workflow path may than be taken.
-If a workflow contains a manual action, the corresponding process is stopped until the user has done the decision.
+If a workflow contains a manual action, the corresponding process is paused until the user has done the decision.
-For example, it allows you to implement approval procedures in your workflows such as that each purchase order that exceeds a certain amount is to be checked by a user, before it is released or canceled.
+For example, it allows you to incorporate approval procedures into your workflows, such as requiring any purchase order over a certain amount to be reviewed by a user before it can be released or canceled.
 For this example, you can use the [Split by criterion](#split-by-criterion) action before to define the business document amounts for which a manual action is required.

 ### Configuration